 - The word ‘Witch’ comes from the old English ‘Wicce’ meaning ‘wise woman’.
 In fact, these women were very much respected at one point.

 - Pumpkins also come in the colours red, pink, green, tan, white, and blue.

 - Dressing up as ghouls originated from Celtic tradition so that people could disguise themselves from the horrors on Halloween.
 Disguising themselves meant that the real ghouls wouldn’t notice them.

 - Halloween has thought to have been originated around 4000 B.C., that means that Halloween has existed for over 6,000 years!

 - These types of foods are all associated with Halloween and where they are most popular – Barmbrack (Ireland), Bonfire toffee (Great Britain), Candy apples/toffee apples (Great Britain and Ireland), Candy apples, Candy corn, candy pumpkins -North America, Monkey nuts (peanuts in their shells) – Scotland and Ireland, Caramel apples, Caramel corn, Colcannon -Ireland.
 Biscuits shaped in Halloween themes, Halloween cake, Novelty cand shaped like skulls, pumpkins, bats, worms, Pumpkin, pumpkin pie, pumpkin bread, Popcorn, Pound cake, Soul cakes.

 - There is a castle near Cruden Bay called Slains Castle that has thought to have been the influence of Draculas castle in Bram Stokers novel ‘Dracula’.

 I hope I have got you all in the spooky spirit for Halloween this year!
-However if that wasnt enough there is also a special Halloween tour that takes place on the 30th and 31st of October for those who would like to know about bit more about the horrible histories of Aberdeen!
+However if that wasnt enough there are also a special Halloween tours that take place on the 30th and 31st of October for those who would like to know about bit more about the horrible histories of Aberdeen city and shire!